 There was a large explosion up ahead with automatic weapons fire.
 It was an ambush, and our training taught us to move to the flanks and secure the area.
 Diaz jumped out of the truck and moved 10 feet to my left side.
 POP!
 One round fired just ahead of us, and everyone opened fire.
 A helmet rolled in front of me as I was laying prone and reloading.
 It had a bullet hole, dead center.

 I looked to my left — Diaz was face down, bleeding from his head.
 I rolled over to him and removed the battle dressing from my helmet.
 His forehead was bloody, but there was no wound; the blood was coming from the top of his head.
 I pressed the dressing over the wound and tied it under his chin.
 Bart was yelling, “Corpsman.”
 There was no incoming fire.
 I rolled Diaz onto his back and tried to sit him up.
 He was conscious and said, “Bring me my guitar.”
 A Corpsman arrived and opened a larger bandage, replacing mine.
 We picked up Diaz and carried him to the truck . . . sitting him in the cab next to his guitar.

 Bart came out of the bushes where the one shot had been fired.
 He was dragging a dead body in black pajamas and dropped it on the shoulder of the road.
 It was a young boy, about 12 years old.
-Bart had the boy’s weapon, a semi-automatic M-1 carbine which was out of ammo.
+Bart had the boy’s weapon, an M-1 carbine which was out of ammo.